rvalme/CS539-Project/README.md

 ### To run this code type ##
 `python lr_nn.py ml_option`
-The ml_option can be 1 or 2, 1 for linear regression and 2 for neural network.
+The ml_option can be 1 or 2 or 3, 1 for XGBoost, 2 for neural network, 3 for linear regression.
 The script will output the accuracy of the predictions to the standard output and save the predictions to an excel file.